 The Mercator Institute understands knowledge transfer to mean the communication and transfer of research findings on questions of language education to civil society, educational practitioners, administrators and policymakers.
 The guiding principle is the evidence-based approach.
 This approach requires researchers to use quality assurance procedures in their work and to disclose how they arrived at their results.
 In addition, it is crucial to involve stakeholders in this process.
 This includes representatives who are active outside academia because they provide important information on how findings can be disseminated in a way that is appropriate for the target group.
 Moreover, stakeholders can give scientists impetus for their work and thereby help develop new research projects.
 In order to make scientific knowledge usable for different target groups, the What Works? team and the Communication Unit of the Mercator Institute work together to turn basic knowledge and research findings on language education into various formats suitable for target groups in media, education policy and administration, as well as educational practice.

-Formats: Basic Knowledge of Language Education, Fact Checks, Expert Reports
+Formats: Basic Knowledge of Language Education and Fact Checks

 In the format Basic Knowledge of Language Education, authors present central terms and concepts of language education in a concise and comprehensible way.
 Fact Checks provide answers to frequently asked questions on controversial topics and thereby help to debunk myths, reduce prejudices and clarify inaccuracies on the basis of empirical evidence.
 Expert Reports draw evidence-based conclusions and provide recommendations for action in educational institutions so as to contribute to improving the practice of language education.